cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 end;

 foo(1, 2, 3, 4);
-foo(1, 2, 3, 4, 5);         // Causes error in the call to println() function, as it expectsexactly  4 arguments
+foo(1, 2, 3, 4, 5);         // Causes error in the call to println() function, as it expects exactly 4 arguments
 ```

 An `out` argument may also be passed via vararg to a function that accepts it: